- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Visit May through October when Bar Harbor Cellars is open daily, offering tastings of their carefully curated whites, reds, and specialty wines in their lovely tasting room.
 Also located on the grounds is Sweet Pea Café, specializing in wood-fired pizza made with farm-to-table ingredients, open Wednesday through Sunday, May through October.
 In addition to their wines and delicious dishes, the gift shop also features locally made goodies such as chocolates, jams, and other Maine-made treats so you can take home plenty of fantastic souvenirs from your experience.

-Westport Rivers Vineyard and Winery in Westport MA
+Westport Rivers Vineyard and Winery, Westport MA

 Located on Massachusetts’s sunny Southern shores, Westport Rivers is a Coastal Wine Trail stop with 80 acres of vineyards producing delicious blends that highlight regional flavors, such as their Pinot Noir Rosé, featuring strawberry, watermelon, red berries, and summer herbs- a little taste of summer in coastal Massachusetts in every sip!

-Lovely LaBelle Winery is just less than a half-hour’s drive from Manchester, offering tastings of over 35 different wines produced from the finest fruit grown around the region.
+Lovely LaBelle Winery is just less than a half-hour’s drive from Manchester, offering tastings of dozens of different wines produced from the finest fruit grown around the region.
 Wine tastings and public vineyard and winery tours are available, as are private tours and wine tastings, with the latter requiring reservations.
 LaBelle Winery also proudly showcases local art in their gallery space on-site, so you can take home both a few bottles of your favorite wine (maybe their Cranberry Riesling?) and some local New Hampshire art.

-Maugle Sierra Vineyards in Ledyard, CT
+Maugle Sierra Vineyards, Ledyard CT

 Another member of the Coastal Wine Trail, Maugle Sierra Vineyards is a perfect representation of the rolling hills Southeastern New England aesthetic, where you can sit contentedly overlooking the 11-acres of grape-growing vines on the sprawling country estate, enjoying the fresh coastal breeze and the lovely scenery.
 Growing most of the grapes used in their blends themselves, a staple at Maugle Sierra Vineyards is their St. Croix, described in-house as “intensively fruit-forward” with rich flavors of blackberry and plum.